abegong/did_you_miss_me/design_notes.md

 ## Indirect instantiation via .create and .create_* methods ##

 All generators and modifiers support a `.create()` method, which will instantiate a generator or modifier based on sensible defaults.
-Random values are often used, so running `.create` repeatedly will usually create a wide variety of different generators or modifiers.

     my_generator = MyDataGenerator.create()
     my_modifier = MyDataModifier.create()

+Random values are often used, so running `.create` repeatedly will usually create a wide variety of different generators or modifiers.

+    {{Example}}

+Note: This behavior is recursive.
+For example, if you create a MultibatchPlan with no arguments, it will create a list of EpochGenerators with no arguments, which will create a list of DataFramePlans with no arguments, which will create a list of SeriesPlans with no arguments, which will create a list of ColumnPlans with no arguments.

 The `create` method might include some arguments, but those arguments are always optional.
 Therefore, you can always create a generator or modifier by calling `.create()` with no arguments.

-In most cases, `create` accepts a variety of optional convenience arguments, which are used to create the generator or modifier.
+For most classes, `create` accepts a variety of optional convenience arguments, which are used to create the generator or modifier.
 These arguments are not usually the same as the arguments to the generator or modifier's constructor.

     {{Examples}}
     my_generator = SomeDataGenerator.create(